Board of Directors

 Donald Langford is the Executive Director of Metis Child and Family Services Society Edmonton and has held this position for the past 15 years.
 Prior to this, he served 37 years in the Canadian Armed Forces.
 Throughout his life, he has been active in the community as a coach, a community worker, and an addictions counselor.
 He is a strong supporter of the Aboriginal community and advocates for their empowerment, self-sufficiency, and inclusion.
 Currently, he is the Secretary of the Aboriginal Veterans Society of Alberta and serves on other work related committees.

 Jack worked for CFRN for 27 years, ten of them as station manager, before becoming Executive Director of the Edmonton Heritage Festival.
 His volunteer work has included the Western Association of Broadcasters, the United Way, the Northern Alberta Better Business Bureau, and the Edmonton Community Loan Fund.
 He has extensive experience with media and public relations.
-Jack has served on the Food Bank Board in the past and has spent the last year in a Director Emeritus position with the organization.
-Jack is being nominated for a three-year term to the Board of Directors.
+Jack has completed his 18th year on the Food Bank Board.
+Currently, he is on the Boards of the Greater Edmonton Foundation (senior’s housing) and Our House Addiction Recovery Centre.
+Jack is also the President of the Gyro Club of Edmonton.

 Jamie is the Communications and Membership Coordinator for the Alberta Disability Workers Association which is a professional association for front-line staff in Alberta’s PDD system.
 Jamie’s volunteer life is equally as active – having served as a community league civics director with his local league (Glenwood) as well as the Edmonton Federation of Community Leagues; is a provincial constituency president; a neighbourhood revitalization board member; and a City Council appointed member of Edmonton’s Naming Committee.

 Bob is a Senior Project Manager with BOLD Development.
 Bob has extensive experience in team building, communication and presentation skills.
 With a MBA in Finance and Marketing, Bob has expertise in marketing, joint venture creations, strategic planning, acquisitions and product development.
 Currently, Bob also volunteers in the Food Bank warehouse on Thursday evenings.